robertoyms/microsoft-365-docs/microsoft-365/compliance/records.md

 3. [Publish](labels.md#how-retention-labels-work-with-retention-label-policies) or [auto-apply](labels.md#applying-a-retention-label-automatically-based-on-conditions) the retention label to SharePoint sites and/or OneDrive accounts.

 > [!NOTE]
-> Declaring an item as a record using [retention labels](labels.md) requires an Office 365 Enterprise E5 license or equivalent for each user who has permissions to edit content in this location.
+> The Microsoft 365 Compliance Center Records Management solution requires a Microsoft 365 E5 Compliance license or equivalent for each user who has permissions to edit content in this location.
 Users who have read-only access don't require a license.

 ### Applying a retention label to content